K5e6Dtt/Mac-Changer/README.md

 # mac_changer
-This is a simple mac changer, will only work in linux
+This is a simple mac changer, will only work in linux, use -h for help